-Luckily, I got over that fear a few years ago, and most definitely during culinary school.
-I also learned the secrets to a really good roast chicken:
+Luckily, I got over my fear of roasting chicken years ago, and most definitely during culinary school.
+Here are my tips:

 - SALT.
-Seriously, salt.
 This is the most important thing!
 I used over a tablespoon of kosher salt for this 3.5 lb chicken!
 It sounds like a ton, I know, but it the most crucial step.
 The difference between a well-seasoned roast chicken and an under-seasoned roast chicken is night and day.
 It also helps draw out the moisture from the skin, which results in crispier skin once roasted.
 We all want crispy chicken skin.
-I use my favorite kosher salt (perfect for pinching!), and sprinkle it from high up (basically a foot above the chicken!) to make sure it is evenly distributed.
+I use Diamond Crystal kosher salt and sprinkle it from high up (basically a foot above the chicken!) to make sure it is evenly distributed.
 General Tip: Use roughly 3/4 teaspoon to 1 teaspoon of kosher salt per pound of chicken, and whatever you do, do not season with basic table salt.
 Your chicken will end up tasting like a salt lick.

 - Dry the chicken extremely well.
 If you can, unpack the chicken, rinse and dry it thoroughly, and allow it to chill in the fridge, uncovered, for at least a full day before roasting.
 This helps dry it out even further, and will help aid in producing really crispy skin.
 A wet chicken will steam, a dry chicken will crisp up.

 - Allow the roasted chicken to rest before slicing.
 Once the chicken is roasted, it is essential that you allow the chicken to rest for at least 15 (however, closer to 30 minutes is better!) before you carve it.
-The longer the better.
-Similarly to the second tip, this is a very tempting one to skip (I’m totally guilty of this), but you will be thankful that you did.
-The reason for this boils down to temperature and pressure–this article explains it perfectly!
-PS.
-This is a very good time to steal and snack on the crispy skin.
+This results in more moist roast chicken.